 Fragrant, sweet & with a delicate almondiness, Meadowsweet is easily one of the most overlooked of all herbs, and cooking with it couldn't be easier, as it can be used in all the same ways Elderflower can.
 This tutorial shows us making a simple but truly delicious cordial from it.
 This cordial is lovely diluted with sparkling water, and served with ice.
 It can also be used to make delicious cocktails!

 Large bunch of Meadowsweet (about 50 heads)

 Bring the water to a boil, and dissolve in 250g of the sugar and add the lemon juice.
 You then simply strip the open flowers from their stems and add to the water.
 I look to add a really good covering of flowers on top of the water.

 The leaves and stems of Meadowsweet contain the far higher concentration of Salicylates which gives them a medicinal taste, so it is important to remove just the flowers for this preparation - we are hoping for a fragrant, honeyed flavour rather than an antiseptic one!

-Whilst still hot, I decant my cordial into warm glass bottles which have been sterilised in a warm oven for about 10 minutes.
+Whilst still hot, decant the cordial into warm glass bottles which have been sterilised in a warm oven for about 10 minutes.
 Be aware that adding the hot cordial to cold glass bottles may cause them to crack, so take care to ensure they are at similar temperatures.
 Seal, and allow to cool.
 You can then add a pretty label.
 The cordial will keep for 4-6 weeks in the fridge.